Syncfusion AI Assistant

 Grouping

-The DropDownList component supports grouping with Virtualization.
-It allows you to organize elements into groups based on different categories.
-Each item in the list can be classified using the groupBy field in the data table.
-After grouping, virtualization works similarly to local data binding, providing a seamless user experience.
-When the data source is bound to remote data, an initial request is made to retrieve all data for the purpose of grouping.
-Subsequently, the grouped data works in the same way as local data binding on virtualization.
+The DropDownList component supports grouping with virtualization.
+Organize elements into groups based on categories using the groupBy field in the data table.
+After grouping, virtualization functions like local data binding.
+When binding to remote data, an initial request retrieves all data for grouping purposes.
+Subsequently, the grouped data works the same way as virtualized local data.

 [Class-component]